Tips and Stories

 - Meet with teachers at the beginning of each year to explain EPP and offer guidelines for safety (caregiver)

 - Initiate a 504 plan for your child.
-(Ask the APF for a copy of a sample plan!)

 - Make sure your teachers know that your child needs a safe place for fire drills, recess, physical education class and field trips.